RileyManalang/Exploratory-Data-Analysis-on-Spotify-2023-Dataset/README.md

 # Spotify Songs Analysis 2023
-An exploratory data analysis of the most streamed Spotify songs in 2023.

 ## 📋 Project Description
 This project performs an exploratory data analysis on Spotify's most streamed songs in 2023.